Chethan02/Quote-Generator/README.md

 ## Contact

-For any questions or feedback, feel free to contact the project owner: [Your Name](https://github.com/Chethan02)
+For any questions or feedback, feel free to contact the project owner: [Chethan S](https://github.com/Chethan02)

 ## Acknowledgments